Getting your Trinity Audio player ready... |

 Since such lengthy calculations very likely can’t be done in just two minutes, you can quickly determine that you’ve done something wrong.
 At that point, stop and ask yourself, How else can I solve this problem?

 You want to avoid going down a rabbit hole and losing precious time on the GMAT by doing unnecessarily large calculations.
-If you find yourself doing overly complex, lengthy calculations, stop and consider an alternative route.
+Thus, if you find yourself doing overly complex, lengthy calculations, stop and consider an alternative route.

 TTP PRO TIP: